 - Carson Kitchen (Burgers in a contemporary bar setting in Downtown)

 Salt Lake City is known for its great skiing, its Mormon residents, and its amazing history.
-If you are planning a vacation to this western city, then take some time to tour its attractions.
+If you plan a vacation to this western city, take some time to tour its attractions.
 Many of the attractions in Salt Lake City, even the most famous ones, are free of charge.

 More on visiting Utah on a Family Road Trip